ibm-cloud-docs/Cloudant/offerings/learning-center.md

 {{site.data.keyword.cloudant_short_notm}} wasn't written entirely by IBM.
 It is based on Apache CouchDB, an open source project run by the Apache Foundation. {{site.data.keyword.cloudant_short_notm}} employs a number of CouchDB contributors but by the rules of Apache, they cannot monopolize its development.

-Much of what you see in this course is applicable to Apache CouchDB as it is to {{site.data.keyword.cloudant_short_notm}}.
+Much of what you see that is in this course is as applicable to Apache CouchDB as it is to {{site.data.keyword.cloudant_short_notm}}.
 Their APIs are 99% the same - I point out where they diverge.

 {{site.data.keyword.cloudant_short_notm}} can be thought of as CouchDB run "as-a-service".
 An {{site.data.keyword.cloudant_short_notm}} service is easily deployed and is managed by IBM engineers 24-7.
 There's no software to install, no servers to manage, no configuration to understand.
 The user doesn't need to be a CouchDB expert to use and manage it.